-- 8.1.22 The TERRC site is recognised as an industrial area within the recently adopted Local Plan.
-The relevant policy (Ind5) states that proposals for business uses and warehousing will be permitted in that area.
-The policy states that proposals for general industrial development and for uses which are complimentary to the dominant use of the site will be approved where the Council is satisfied that they will not have a significant detrimental effect on the amenities of the occupiers of adjoining or nearby properties or prejudice the development of adjacent sites. - 8.1.23 The supporting text to this policy notes that the Gray thorp Yard may be suitable for a range of industrial uses including marine and offshore activities. - 8.1.24 This is a formally adopted policy.
-During the period of public consultation on the Local Plan there were no objections raised against this policy.
+8.1.35 The TERRC site is recognised as an industrial area within the recently adopted Local Plan.
+The relevant policy (Ind5j) states that proposals for business uses and warehousing will be permitted in that area.
+The policy states that proposals for general industrial development and for uses which are complementary to the dominant use of the site will be approved where the Council is satisfied that they will not have a significant detrimental effect on the amenities of the occupiers of adjoining or nearby properties or prejudice the development of adjacent sites.

+8.1.36 The supporting text to this policy notes that the Graythorp Yard may be suitable for a range of industrial uses including marine and offshore activities.

+8.1.37 This is a formally adopted policy.
+During the period of public consultation on the Local Plan there were no objections raised against this policy on the grounds of the expressed suitability of this site for handling marine and offshore structures.
 It should therefore be given significant weight in the decision making process.